paxfeline/hearsay/build-journal.md

 A component's shadow DOM is what the user will actually see rendered.
 A component's look and content can be defined entirely in the component's source HTML file.

 **Technical Note**: A `<script>` element can be included in the source HTML file.
 This is where a component can call the `setup()` method, for example.
 When HTML is fetched and then inserted into the DOM, such `<script>` elements are ignored, for security reasons one assumes.
 To get around this, Hear-Say creates a new `<script>` element, copies the code from the old one into the new one, and then replaces the old one with the new one.
-The new, operational `<script>` element runs its code as soon as its inserted into the DOM.
+The new, operational `<script>` element runs its code as soon as it's inserted into the DOM.

 In the included `<script>` element, you can call Hear-Say's `setup()` method.
 (Hear-Say keeps track of which element is being initialized during this process.)
 This method takes a single object as an argument, and does two things:
 1. Copies the fields from the passed object into the Component.